-Lumby is now included in the Coldstream/Lavington Woodstove Exchange Program.
+Cherryville is now included in the Coldstream/Lumby Woodstove Exchange Program.
 Since these areas share the same airshed it made sense!

-Lavington Life Society will be administering the 2018 Coldstream/Lavington/Lumby Woodstove Exchange Program.
+Lavington Life Society will be administering the Coldstream/Lumby/Cherryville Woodstove Exchange Program.
 Funding from the B.C.
 Government in partnership with the B.C.
-Lung Association has been approved for approximately 12 wood stove exchanges.
-The new incentive levels are:
+Lung Association has been approved for approximately 7-10 wood stove exchanges.
+The incentive levels are:

-Rebates will be available on a first come first served basis.
-Coldstream residents will also receive a matching $250 or $400 rebate from Pinnacle Renewable Energy Inc. Pinnacle Renewable Energy Inc. is required to match rebates from the B.C.
+Rebates will be available on a first-come-first-served basis.
+Coldstream residents will receive a matching $250 or $400 rebate from Pinnacle Renewable Energy Inc. Pinnacle Renewable Energy Inc. is required to match rebates from the B.C.
 Government and B.C.
 Lung Association as outlined in the Memorandum of Understanding between three members of Lavington Life, the Ministry of the Environment and Pinnacle Renewable Energy Inc., dated June 17, 2016.
 The Memorandum of Understanding is the result of a mediated settlement of an appeal between Lavington Life members, the Ministry of the Environment and Pinnacle Renewable Energy Inc. Participating retailers will also be offering rebates of $150 for a total savings of up to $950 for Coldstream residents.
-The Village of Lumby will match $250 for the first 4 applicants of 2018 , (residents with postal code of V0E 2G0 only).
+The Village of Lumby will match $250 for the first 4 applicants of 2020, (residents with postal code of V0E 2G0 only).

 Retailers wishing to participate in the program should contact the program coordinator (Dian Wirth) at firstname.lastname@example.org

-A key component of the program is that the older non EPA wood stove or wood insert is destroyed and recycled.
+A key component of the program is that the older non-EPA wood stove or wood insert is destroyed and recycled.
 To be eligible for the $250 or $400 rebate from the B.C.
 Government and the B.C.
-Lung Association customers must live in the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road area.
-They must purchase a new qualifying appliance from a local retailer, and the address where the unit is installed must also be within the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road area.
+Lung Association residents must live in the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road area, or .
+Rebates are limited to one per customer per year.
+They must purchase a new qualifying appliance from a local retailer, and the address where the unit is installed must also be within the District of Coldstream, Village of Lumby, Whitevale or Mabel Lake Road areas, or the surveyed township of Cherryville.
 For information on which appliances qualify to be upgraded, and which appliances qualify as replacements visit the: BC Government website

 - Visit your local participating retailer (listed below).